Thinkable-AI/Coding-Challeges/Senior Software Engineer/README.md

 - Users should be able to edit the title, description, status, and due date of existing tasks.
 - Users should be able to delete tasks.
 - The system should provide an AI-powered feature (task summarization, completion time prediction, or task categorization) based on the task description.
-- The AI-powered feature should be seamlessly integrated into the user interface.
 - The system should handle errors gracefully and provide appropriate feedback to the user.

 ## Technical Requirements